Patriot Exchange Program

 Conditions of Coverage

-- Charges must be incurred during the Period of Coverage or the Benefit Period.
+- Charges must be incurred during the period of coverage or benefit period

 To be eligible to apply to the Patriot Exchange Program plan, you must: